General Athletic Training Room Hours

 The following items are required prior to any and all aspects of athletic participation for grades 6-12:

 - Each student-athlete and a parent/guardian must complete required Concussion and Sudden Cardiac Arrest education each year.
-The Concussion and Sudden Cardiac Arrest Presentation was created in response to two Pennsylvania legislative bills in the summer of 2012.
-Click the above link to access the document.
+The Concussion and Sudden Cardiac Arrest Presentation will be accessible on this page at the end of July.

 - A current physical examination, one year from the date of the last completed physical (rolling basis), must be on file with Jeannine Kelly, the MS/US nurse.
 (AIS Physical Form)